ezhuk/aws-tools/README.md

-This script enables the most recent and more secure TLS v1.2 and v1.1 versions and strong ciphersuite.
+This script enables the most recent and more secure TLS v1.2 and v1.1 versions and strong ciphers.
 Since ELB does not seem to support ECDHE at this time, forward secrecy is provided by the DHE suite which can be disabled if performance is of concern.

 ```bash
 ./configure_ssl_policy.py MyLoadBalancer